Social

 Mission

-We are leveraging on a global framework in collaboration with all related Bridgestone entities and stakeholders to proactively identify, prioritize and address customer quality issues in keeping with the intentions of our founder to the Group’s Mission of “Serving Society with Superior Quality”
+We are leveraging a global framework in collaboration with all related Bridgestone entities and stakeholders to proactively identify, prioritize and address customer quality issues in keeping with the intentions of our founder to the Group’s Mission of “Serving Society with Superior Quality”.

-The Quality Mission Statement enables the future direction of the Group and its leadership, based on the spirit of its founder Shojiro Ishibashi, by advancing the Group’s proud heritage of quality and commitment to continuous improvement.
-Shojiro Ishibashi instilled these values in Bridgestone’s DNA.
+The Quality Mission Statement is a blueprint for the future direction of Bridgestone and its leadership.
+It advances Bridgestone’s proud heritage of quality and commitment to continuous improvement, and it is based on the spirit of its founder, Shojiro Ishibashi, who instilled these values in Bridgestone’s DNA.

-Through employee engagement with continuous improvement and innovation, the Group strives to apply the principles of excellence to achieve superior quality throughout the entire value chain, across all businesses and globally.
+Through employee engagement with a commitment toward continuous improvement and innovation, Bridgestone strives to apply the principles of excellence to achieve superior quality throughout the entire value chain, globally across all businesses.

-The Group puts the safety of its customers and employees first and endeavors to deliver products, services and solutions with perfect quality.
+Bridgestone puts the safety of its customers and employees first and delivers products, services and solutions with superior quality.

 Refined version of the Bridgestone Safety Mission Statement

-Quality is led by the quality department, but is a cross-functional responsibility.
-Today, for the Group, quality cannot be achieved by just one departmental function and it is not even just product requirements.
-Quality is an outcome of thoughtful planning and execution, and it is the underlying value of its businesses.
+Quality is led by the Quality Management department, but it is a cross-functional responsibility.
+Bridgestone cannot achieve superior quality standards through just one departmental function.
+Quality is an outcome of thoughtful interdisciplinary planning and execution, and it is the underlying value of its businesses.

-• Great importance is also given to quality education across the organization.
-Specific training modules are delivered to increase competencies on quality tools and capabilities.
-Lean Six Sigma program or statistical quality control (SQC) are also implemented in the strategic business units (SBUs).
+• Bridgestone conducts quality education across the organization at least once a year.
+Specific training modules are delivered to increase competencies regarding quality tools and capabilities.
+Lean Six Sigma programs, or statistical quality controls, are also implemented at the strategic business unit (SBU) level.

-• As a company, the Group also looks at ways to manage risks along the value chain.
-One important activity is related to the manufacturing process, where the Group developed a set of standardized quality requirements (called Process Quality Assurance Reference List: PQARL) as a result of global best practices to prevent risks and deliver the highest quality tire products and services.
-In 2020, the Group expanded the scope of these PQARL requirements to include diversified products, bicycles, sporting goods and internal manufacturing business categories.
-In 2021, the Group worked to further improve its competence on quality in these categories.
+• Bridgestone places emphasis on managing risks throughout the value chain.
+In particular, Bridgestone developed a set of standardized quality requirements (called Process Quality Assurance Reference List: PQARL) based on global best practices to mitigate risks and ensure the delivery of the highest quality tire products and services.
+Since 2020, Bridgestone has expanded the scope of quality requirements in PQARL to include diversified products, bicycles, sporting goods and internal manufacturing business categories to further advance quality improvement.

 Goals and KPIs

-To achieve its quality and customer value mission, the Group established goals, including:
+To achieve its quality and customer value mission, Bridgestone established goals, including:

-• Achieving ISO 9001 quality management system certification at all of our group's manufacturing sites.
+• Achieving ISO 9001 quality management system certification at all of its manufacturing sites.

-• Monitoring quality-related items of environmental, social and governance (ESG) evaluations using the industry average as a benchmark and increasing transparency by enhancing information disclosure.
+• Monitoring quality-related items regarding environmental, social and governance (ESG) evaluations using the industry average as a benchmark and disclosing certain ESG milestones.

-To achieve the above goal, the Group is promoting the dissemination of the Quality Mission Statement to all employees globally and in each region.
-The Group is working on a quality assurance system to produce high-quality products that are friendly to the global environment and have little waste in the production process of each business site.
+To achieve the above goals, Bridgestone is promoting the dissemination of the Quality Mission Statement to all employees globally.
+Bridgestone is developing a quality assurance system that will enable it to produce high-quality products that are friendly to the global environment and minimize waste in the production process of each business site.

 Quality assurance system